Flexible Low-Rank Statistical Modeling with Side Information: Abstract

 \section{Abstract}

 We propose a general framework for reduced-rank modeling of matrix-valued data.
-By applying a generalized nuclear norm penalty we directly model low-dimensional latent variables associated with rows and columns.
+By applying a generalized nuclear norm penalty we can directly model low-dimensional latent variables associated with rows and columns.
 Our framework flexibly incorporates row and column features, smoothing kernels, and other sources of side information by penalizing deviations from the row and column models.
-Under general conditions these models can be estimated scalably using convex optimization.
-The computational bottleneck --- one singular value decomposition per iteration of a large but easy-to-apply matrix --- can be scaled to large problems by representing the matrix implicitly and using warm starts \citep{rahul2013unpublished}.
-Our framework generalizes traditional convex matrix completion and multi-task learning methods as well as MAP estimation under a large class of popular hierarchical Bayesian models.
+Moreover, a large class of these models can be estimated scalably using convex optimization.
+The computational bottleneck in each case is one singular value decomposition per iteration of a large but easy-to-apply matrix.
+Our framework generalizes traditional convex matrix completion and multi-task learning methods as well as maximum {\em a posteriori} estimation under a large class of popular hierarchical Bayesian models.